astropy/astroquery/docs/gaia/gaia.rst

 1.5.
 Synchronous query on an 'on-the-fly' uploaded table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A table can be uploaded to the server in order to be used in a query.
+A votable can be uploaded to the server in order to be used in a query.

 You have to provide the local path to the file you want to upload.
 In the following example, the file 'my_table.xml' is located to the relative location where your python program is